20 Best Pennsylvania LPN Programs – 2023

 How Much Will I Earn?

-If you choose to become a practical nurse, you can expect to earn slightly above the national average.
-LPN salary in Pennsylvania can start out at around $16 per hour.
-Depending on where you work, with more experience you can make almost $30 an hour.
-Working full time, the average PN makes about $47,000 annually.
+If you choose to become a practical nurse in Pennsylvania, you can expect to earn slightly less than the national average.
+LPN salary in Pennsylvania can start out at around $21.50 per hour.
+Depending on where you work, with more experience you can make almost $31 an hour.
+Working full time, the average PN makes about $54,500 annually.

 LPN Earnings in this State vs National Average